risendy/chessTraniningApp/README.md

 * Solving chess puzzles
 * Computing rating difference for puzzle and user using ELO ranking system.
 * Displaying graphs using Chart.js/vue-chartjs libraries
-* Displaying game history
+* Displaying time spent on solving a puzzle
 * Comes with the admin panel to add new puzzles
-* Comes with the data fixtures to load new user and 10 puzzles.
+* Comes with the data fixtures to load new user.
 User credentials are: user1/pass1

 ## Installation
 #### Clone the repository